Creating Plant Model Using Motor Control Blockset

 The workflow to create a plant model involves these steps.

 See the plant model in the

-that is used in the example Field-Oriented Control of PMSM Using Quadrature Encoder.
+in the example Field-Oriented Control of PMSM Using Quadrature Encoder.